Merkel faces ultimatum from ally over migrants - Journal du Cameroun

 “We just want to finally have a sustainable solution to send refugees back to the borders.”

-Seehofer’s CSU party is due to meet Monday to decide which course to take.

-He has the nuclear option of seeking approval to shut Germany’s borders immediately in defiance of Merkel, or the less aggressive choice of giving her an ultimatum of two weeks to sort out a deal with other EU nations.
+He has the nuclear option of seeking approval from his party to shut Germany’s borders immediately in defiance of Merkel, or the less aggressive choice of giving her an ultimatum of two weeks to sort out a deal with other EU nations.

 Signalling that he is leaning towards the latter option, Seehofer wrote in a column in Frankfurter Allgemeine Zeitung that “it is essential that the EU summit takes a decision at the end of June.